-The message itself is flawed because it’s not the truth.
-And the tactics are flawed because they are based around manipulating and forcing kids to accept stuff that isn’t, at heart, truthful.
-It’ll work for a short while because young children trust their parents and authority figures, but once they get older, they’ll start seeing cracks in the brick wall.
+Christianity’s message itself is flawed because it’s not the truth.
+And Christians’ retention tactics malfunction because Christians base them on manipulating and strong-arming kids to accept stuff that isn’t, at heart, true.
+These tactics work for a short while on most very young children.
+Once they get older, they notice cracks in the brick wall.

-D’you think that after making that cruelly unnecessary journey that those who complete it will look back at their onetime religion and feel anything but anger and disgust for what it’s done to them?
+D’you think that those making that cruelly unnecessary journey will look back at their onetime religion and feel anything but anger and disgust for what it’s done to them?